Financial Services

 The financial district at dusk, Yeouido, Seoul.

-Why the push is structural, not opportunistic
+Why the push remains structural, not opportunistic

-Three lessons from the first cycle
+Three lessons from the first cycle still hold

 We used to see Korean banks as followers of Japanese expansion.
 In Jakarta and Hanoi, in 2026, they are the reference competitor.